aad3sh/ReservoirComputing-ESN/README.md

 ###
 The code for the ESN model has been obtained from https://github.com/cknd/pyESN as it was not available on the keras library.
-I have set the hyperparameters as per the requirement of my experiment.
+I have set the hyperparameters as per it's optimaility